whalelogic/Go-Programming/slice/README.md

 # Go Slices: A Deep Dive

+> Slice package contains a main.go file with examples of using slices in Go.

+Run the code in `main.go` to see examples in action.

 This guide provides a comprehensive look at slices in Go.
 Slices are one of the most powerful and versatile features of Go, and a solid understanding of them is crucial for any Go developer.

 ## 1. What is a Slice?